 Activities at this tract:

 Multiple land tracts to explore in our largest property!
 Botrychium Lane Hiking trail established in 2018 on western end of property (only for summer use), Warren Woessner Bog Boardwalk (all season use), ), birding, photography, botanizing.
 Feeders are maintained along the boardwalk in winter.

 Species of Interest:

-Many interesting species use this property in all seasons.
-Some highlights include Black-backed Woodpecker, Canada Jay, Winter Wren, Golden-winged Warbler, Ruby-crowned and Golden-crowned Kinglets, lots of Pink Ladyslipper and Goldthread seen off of the boardwalk, interesting spiders, diverse fern community including a healthy population of Rattlesnake Fern, and much more in both winter and summer!
+Black-backed Woodpecker, Canada Jay, Winter Wren, Golden-winged Warbler, Ruby-crowned and Golden-crowned Kinglets; Abundant Pink Ladyslipper and Goldthread seen off of the boardwalk, interesting spiders; Western edge of property with diverse fern community including a healthy population of Rattlesnake Fern.

-Two parking spots on pullout off Blue Spruce Road near the sign and boardwalk (If parking on the road don’t pull over too far as this is a very deep ditch) Parking pull off at trailhead on west end of property as well (summer use only).
+Two parking spots on pullout off Blue Spruce Road near the sign and boardwalk.
+If parking spots full, please park only on the EAST side of the road.
+If parking on the road don’t pull over too far as this is a very deep ditch.
+Parking pull off at trailhead on west end of property as well (summer use only).

-Large “Warren Nelson Memorial Bog” sign at SE corner of property; No signage yet at corners of property.
+Large “Warren Nelson Memorial Bog” sign at SE corner of property; Warren Woessner Bog Boardwalk Sign at Trailhead; No signage yet at corners of property.

 Address- 7750 Blue Spruce Road, Meadowlands, MN